 Step 2 – Check the thickness of the plexiglass

 Measure the thickness of your chosen plexiglass with a tape measure.
-Only plexiglass that is ¼” thick or thicker can be cut with a table saw.
+Only plexiglass that is ¼” thick or thicker should be cut with a table saw.

 Step 3 – Choose the correct saw blade

-A blade with fewer teeth is also recommend for the softer varieties of plexiglass as they tend to melt with a lot of friction.
+A blade with fewer teeth is also recommend for the softer varieties of plexiglass to prevent burning or melting.

 The opposite goes for harder plexiglass, which needs a blade with more teeth to prevent chipping.
 A carbide-tipped blade is best.
 Ensure that it is perfectly parallel to the fence.